 Yes, the downhill rush is why we all love skiing and snowboarding, but these days a ski vacation can include some pretty exciting modes of transportation.
 Today we toast all the machines that move you up the mountain, from chairlifts and t-bars to trams, funitels and funiculars.

 If a chairlift is judged by the terrain it accesses, we have to include the Deep Temerity chairlift, located in our backyard at Aspen Highlands.
 Constructed in 2006, this three-seater added 1,000 vertical feet to the iconic Highland Bowl and tied together hundreds of acres of double-black diamond terrain.
-And, after the hoot-inducing ski down the bowl, this lift took away the leg-burning traverse and replaced it with a quick ride up to do it all again.
+After the hoot-inducing ski down the bowl, this lift took away the leg-burning traverse and replaced it with a quick ride up to do it all again.

 For the views, Sunshine Village’s Great Divide Express four-person chairlift is the perfect seat to soak in the spectacular vistas of Banff National Park, one of the most picturesque places on earth.

-If you need to warm up between runs, gondolas do the trick, and Vail’s Gondola One takes cozy-factor up a notch with heated, cushioned seats and free Wi-Fi.
+If you need to warm up between runs, gondolas do the trick, and Vail’s Gondola One takes the cozy-factor up a notch with heated, cushioned seats and free Wi-Fi.
 Plus, you’ll get to the top in no time; Gondola One is the fastest of its kind, traveling at 1,200 feet per minute.

 If you’re taking the ride for the views, Whistler Blackcomb’s Peak 2 Peak gondola is spectacular.
-And, with nearly two miles of unsupported cable, this gondola is a modern marvel.
+With nearly two miles of unsupported cable, this gondola is a modern marvel.
 You might get lucky and step into the glass-bottomed car; the view down 1,430 feet to the valley floor is… exciting.

 T Bars and Pomas